godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         print("My resource was set!");
     }

-To get around this problem, you first have to make your resource a tool and make it emit a signal, whenever a property is set:
+To get around this problem you first have to make your resource a tool and make it emit a signal, whenever a property is set:

 .. tabs::